karashiiro/kpaste/packages/lexicon/README.md

 ## Usage

-Import the lexicon types in your ATProto application:
+Import the lexicon types in your application:

 ```typescript
 import * as MoeKarashiiroKpastePaste from "@kpaste-app/lexicon";